aloisiaarnoldi/notes/README.md

 1. Prioritize tasks: When you are working on a project, make sure to list all the tasks that need to get done.
 Then, prioritize them based on their importance and urgency.
 By doing this, you can make better use of your time and ensure that the most critical tasks are completed first.
 2. Plan ahead: Always try to plan your tasks for the next day or week.
 Creating a schedule or to-do list will make it easier for you organize your workload and avoid last-minute panic.
 Planning ahead will also help to ensure you have enough time to complete each task.
 3. Stay organized: Keep your workspace clean and tidy.
 Having a cluttered desk can be distracting and make you less productive.
 Organize your code, files, tools, etc., in a way that makes sense to you and makes it easy to find what you need.
 Additionally, use version control systems like Git to keep track of and manage your codes changes.

+# 2024-01-12
+- Today's programming wisdom: "Code is read far more often than it's written.
+Strive for clarity and readability to make your code easy to understand and maintain, not just by you, but also by others who may encounter it long after it's initially written."

+In essence, this highlights the importance of writing clean, self-explanatory code that adheres to good practices such as proper naming conventions, modular design, and sufficient comments/documentation.
+It reflects a core principle in software engineering that values maintainability and collaboration over merely getting something functional quickly.